 - It is possible that Branch A might be quite well defined by a rather unusual (8%) value (20) for the marker DYS570 as well as by the rare micro-allele 33.2 for DYS710.

 - PT1a has both of our so-called "defining markers" DYS458 and DYS534.
 At least one of these must be a parallel mutation.
-It is hence debatable whether the marker DYS458 should be given precedence in placing PT1a in Branch B, instead of the tentative Branch E.
+It is hence debatable whether the marker DYS534 should be given precedence in placing PT1a in Branch B, instead of DYS458 for the tentative Early Branch I.

 - P43a (Branch D) shares DYS570=12 with P30a (Branch C).

-In the following 37-marker Network diagram, P39a (perhaps branch C or D) and P49a (perhaps branch B) are left uncoloured pending further investigation.
-The branches are denoted: yellow (A); grey (B); green (C); purple (D); and, blue (E).
+In the following 37-marker Network diagram, P39a (perhaps branch C or D) and P49a are left uncoloured pending further investigation.
+The branches are denoted: yellow (A); grey (B); green (C); purple (D); blue (I) and white in particular for P49a (II).

 The scale at the bottom of the above diagram indicates a genetic distance of 0.5 in going from left to right.
 The label PMH, near the bottom left, indicates one possible estimate of the ancestral Y-DNA signature of the main English Plant family.